gtextsoft/TheCEORealityShow/public/images/README.md

 2. **about-show.jpg** (Recommended: 800x500px)
    - Image showing contestants in boardroom or business setting
-   - Used in: About section - "What is the CEO Reality Show" card
+   - Used in: About section - "What is the KeytoDCity Reality Show" card

 3. **how-it-works.jpg** (Recommended: 800x500px)
    - Image showing the process or steps of the show